cuducos/findaconf/README.md

-# Find a Conference (under development)
+# Find a Conference (WIP)

 ## About

 _Find a Conference_ is under development.
 This is supposed to be a free, open source and ad free platform where:

-* Registered users can post info about academic conferences and call for papers
+* Registered **users can post info about academic conferences** and call for papers
-* Anyone can register with external accounts (Google, Facebook, Twitter, Yahoo, what else?) so [we don't have to deal with passwords](http://youtu.be/8ZtInClXe1Q)
+* Anyone can **register with external accounts** (Google, Facebook, Twitter, Yahoo, what else?) so [we don't have to deal with passwords](http://youtu.be/8ZtInClXe1Q)
-* There is no curatorial layer, but we should add report buttons for users to flag innapropriate and/or duplicated content
+* There is **no curatorial layer**, but we should add **report links for users to flag innapropriate and/or duplicated content**
-* Only the user who posted a conference can edit it (but the name of the one who posted is not public)
+* Only the user **who posted a conference can edit it**
-* The platform should not host too much stuff regarding the conferences: it is just a platform for users to *find* them and then follow to universities webpages, association websites, Eventbrite registrations, planning group emails etc.
+* The platform should not host too much stuff regarding the conferences: it is **simply a platform for users to *find* conferences** and then follow to universities webpages, association websites, Eventbrite registrations, planning group emails etc.
+* It should be designed to be easily internationalized (**multi-language**)

 ## Installation